 Full article at: We need more clarity on gender rights debate from Scottish Government 1 January 2019

-December 2019: MBM briefing on GRA reform and the changing purpose of the Act
+Briefing: GRA reform and the changing purpose of the Act (27 Dec 2019)

 “The case made for reform shifts the argument for having the GRA away from the limited pragmatic concession envisaged in 2004 to a relatively small population of individuals diagnosed with gender dysphoria, to enshrining in law the right to obtain a legal change of sex based on a person’s self-perception, and to self-determine exactly what that requires by way of personal changes.
 This change in thinking explains the removal of all third-party involvement from the draft Bill, including the need to produce evidence of a diagnosis of gender dysphoria, and means that, although the consultation does not say so, lawmakers would be deliberating on a Bill with a quite different rationale to the 2004 Act.”

-December 2019: MBM response to Scottish Government consultation on GRA reform
+Statement: MBM response to the Scottish Government consultation on GRA reform (17 Dec 2019)

 “We welcome this further consultation.
 We now need a transparent process, in which substantial questions about law, evidence and analysis receive substantial answers.
 The Scottish Government must engage fully with people from all perspectives, particularly groups who have expressed concern about the impact of moving to a system of self-declaration.”